 To use it as a household cleaner, mix about 20 drops with a half cup of water and a half cup of vinegar in a spray bottle.
 This mixture will disinfect surfaces and leave behind a fresh, clean scent.

-To repel insects inside your house, you can mix about ten drops of lime essential oil with two cups of water and spray it where you usually have issues with bugs getting in.
+To repel insects inside your house, you can mix about ten drops of lime essential oil with two cups of water and spray it where you usually have issues with bugs getting in, and prevent any potential bug bites.
 You can also spray it onto your clothes if you are going to be outside, but be careful not to use cold-pressed lime essential oil because contact with your skin could cause burning when exposed to sunlight.

 Lime essential oil can remove grease stains and sticker residue, but be sure to patch test the area you would like to remove stains from first to make sure that it doesn’t leave another stain.